rednafi-archive/protomate/README.md

 * initialize a git repository
 * create a remote repository
 * add remote to the local repository
 * add a readme file
-* add a license file
 * perform initial stage, commit, push
 * open the project folder in vscode